who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/04._Sofware_Quality_Linting_CI/02._After/readme_badges.md

 https://shields.io/

 For instance, you could use it to showcase the stack you are using.
-Check out the repistory if you are interested:
+Check out the repository if you are interested:

 https://github.com/badges/shields